Financial Hardship and Ability to Pay Your Fine

 Installment payments will be as low as $25 per month if you make your request using the online tool (above).
 Otherwise, installment payments would be in the amount of at least $40 per month.
 Please contact the clerk’s office at 831-420-2200 or by sending an email to email@example.com if you have questions.

 Showing Good Cause for Outstanding Debt

-Individuals with cases in Collections for failing to appear for court with good cause reasons (incarceration, hospitalization, active-duty military, incapacitation, etc.) may ask the Court to remove additional fees by completing the following forms:
+Individuals with cases in Collections for failing to appear with good cause reasons (incarceration, hospitalization, active-duty military, incapacitation, etc.) may ask the Court to restore their case to a non-collections status by completing the following forms:

 - For traffic and minor infraction cases, complete SUPTMV 061 and also TR 320/CR320 for minor violation (and traffic violation) cases